mayurvithlani7/fintoosh-backend/memory-bank/progress.md

 - **Multi-language Support**: Localization for different regions
 - **Admin Dashboard**: School/organization management interfaces

-This progress represents a complete, market-ready family financial education platform with all core features implemented, tested, and production-ready.
+This progress represents a complete, market-ready family financial education platform with comprehensive user education materials and all core features implemented, tested, and production-ready.